core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 * Caching of responses at proxies.

-* Client-Server response revalidation, with Multi-ETag option.
+* Client-Server response revalidation, with Multi-ETag Option.

-* Client-Proxy response revalidation, with the Group-ETag option.
+* Client-Proxy response revalidation, with the Group-ETag Option.

 ## Version -01 to -02 ## {#sec-01-02}